Japan central bank finds the pessimists come from within

 That is far weaker than the BOJ board's median projection of 1.3 percent growth next business year, although its forecasts ranged from 0.4 percent to 1.5 percent.

-Sato, who along with Kiuchi has publicly voiced skepticism over the BOJ's intention to achieve 2 percent inflation in two years, echoed the concerns.
+Sato, who along with Kiuchi has publicly voiced scepticism over the BOJ's intention to achieve 2 percent inflation in two years, echoed the concerns.

 "We should not expect China's growth rate to recover noticeably for the time being," he said on Monday in a speech to business leaders in northeastern Japan.